TianweiOwenLi/TaggyTime/README.md

 * DateProperty never true leads to next() not terminate
 * Implement interval and setpos handling
 * Optimize miv::advance_until() via elim. back-forth conversion.
+* Use DFA and / or their genfun for optimization?
+* Implement Recurrence parse from non-weekly events.

 ## Contact
 If there is any further questions, please contact the author at `tianwei2@andrew.cmu.edu`.